joaomicunha/computer_vision_resources/README.md

 # **Computer Vision**

 This repo documents my journey from being a Data Scientist with basic knowledge of image data and cv techniques, to hopefully build up more expertise.
+I have some experience with images related projects and have studied Deep Learning through courses and literature over the last year and a half.

 On the 2nd of December 2019 I started this learning process.
 The progress will be: